Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Learning Algorithms for OLP

-\textbf{Remark.} Theorem \ref{representation} and Corollary \ref{coro1} reduce the derivation of regret upper bound to the analysis of approximation error and the analysis of the constraint process.
-To highlight the usefulness of this reduction, we briefly discuss the pre-existing techniques developed for analyzing online learning problem with the presence of the constraints.
-The most simple approach is to propose a bi-objective performance measure: one for the objective value and one for the constraint violation.
+\textbf{Remark.} Theorem \ref{representation} and Corollary \ref{coro1} reduce the derivation of regret upper bound to the analysis of approximation errors and the analysis of the constraint process.
+To highlight the usefulness of this reduction, we briefly discuss the existing techniques developed for analyzing online learning problems with the presence of constraints.
+The simplest approach is to propose a bi-objective performance measure: one for the objective value and one for the constraint violation.
 The bi-objective performance measure is adopted in the problem of online convex optimization with constraints \citep{mahdavi2012trading, agrawal2014fast, yu2017online, yuan2018online}.
 In these works, the regret for the objective value and the constraint violation are reported separately.
-Our result provides a method to convert the bi-objective results into one performance measure.
+Our results provide a method to convert the bi-objective results into one performance measure.
 When the upper bound on the constraint coefficients $\bar{a}$ is known, one approach to combine the bi-objective performance measure is to penalize the excessive usage of the constraints, such as the regret analysis in \citep{ferreira2018online}.
-However, this approach only works for non-adaptive algorithm (like Algorithm \ref{alg:IDLA}) but fails when the constraint process affects the decision (like Algorithm \ref{alg:HDLA} and other resolving algorithms).
+However, this approach only works for non-adaptive algorithms (like Algorithm \ref{alg:IDLA}) but fails when the constraint process affects the decision (like Algorithm \ref{alg:HDLA} and other re-solving algorithms).
 In this light, Theorem \ref{representation} and Corollary \ref{coro1} provide a unified treatment for non-adaptive and adaptive algorithms.
 Another approach to deal with the constraints is to use the ``shrinkage'' trick.
 The idea is to perform the online learning as if the constraint is shrunk by a factor of $1-\epsilon$, and then the output online solution will be feasible with high probability for the original problem.
 This shrinkage trick is used in the OLP literature \citep{agrawal2014dynamic, kesselheim2014primal} and also in the bandits with knapsacks problem \citep{agrawal2014bandits}.
-The downside of the shrinkage is that it will probably result in an over-conservative decision and have too much remaining constraints at the end of horizon.
+The downside of the shrinkage is that it will probably result in an over-conservative decision and may have too many remaining resources at the end of the horizon.
 The regret analysis closest to our approach is the analysis in \citep{jasin2012re, jasin2015performance, balseiro2019learning}.
 The regret derivation therein also involves analyzing the stopping time related to the constraint depletion.
 Our generic upper bound can be viewed as a generalization of their analysis for the case when no prior knowledge on the support of $(r_j, \bm{a}_j)$'s is available.
 For the network revenue management problem, the support of customer orders $(r_j, \bm{a}_j)$'s is assumed to be finite and known.
-In this case, the offline optimal solution can be explicitly specified by the optimal quantity of each type of customer order that should be accepted.
+In this case, the offline optimal solution can be explicitly specified by the optimal quantity of each type of customer orders that should be accepted.
 Then the performance of an online algorithm can be analyzed by the deviation from the optimal quantity.
-In general OLP problem, there is no such explicit representation of the offline optimal solution.
+In a general OLP problem, there is no explicit representation of the offline optimal solution.
 Theorem \ref{representation} and Corollary \ref{coro1} resolve the issue by identifying the approximation error of $\bm{p}^*$ as a non-parametric generalization of the deviation from the optimal quantity in the network revenue management context.
-A subsequent work ({Lu et al., 2020}) also directly applied Theorem \ref{representation} and Corollary \ref{coro1} in their regret analysis for an online allocation problem which has a finite support of $(r_j, \bm{a}_j)$'s.
+A subsequent work ({Lu et al., 2020}) also applied similar ideas from Theorem \ref{representation} and Corollary \ref{coro1} in their regret analysis for an online allocation problem which has a finite support of $(r_j, \bm{a}_j)$'s.